devesh-b/tt08-db-MAC8/docs/info.md

 ## External hardware

-No external hardware is used for this project
+No external hardware is used for this project.